kid2407/DungeonScrawlImporter/README.md

 The following features / bugs are known:
 * Detection of doors is not implemented
-* Overlapping Walls block of passages they shouldn't
+* ~~Overlapping Walls block of passages they shouldn't~~ Should be fixed now because of the new file format - let me know if that is not the case
-* The number of Walls is rather high, it is recommended to install [Merge Walls](https://foundryvtt.com/packages/mergewalls) and use it to reduce the wall count
+* ~~The number of Walls is rather high, it is recommended to install [Merge Walls](https://foundryvtt.com/packages/mergewalls) and use it to reduce the wall count~~ With the new file format there aren't really any unneccessary walls - let me know if that is not the case

 ### Ko-Fi